bayesmix-dev/bayesmix/docs/mixings.rst

 Mixings
 =======

-In the algorithms of the library, we store a single ``Mixing`` object that represents the mixing measure used in the model.
+In the algorithms of the library, we store a single ``Mixing`` object that represents a prior for the mixing weights for the mixture models and the induced exchangeable partition probability function (EPPF).
 There are two types of ``Mixing``: marginal and conditional, each of which can only be used with the matching type of ``Algorithm``.
 For both of these types, certain API functions are required.